jabber-tools/gdf_translate/README.md

 * Don't forget to attach zip file with agent export!
 * <b>DO NOT</b> attach service account JSON file!
 Contact us over email/skype/etc. so that we can agree on secure way of providing service account file.

+### Known Issues
+* Parameters (e.g. $edd, $shipmentId.original, etc.) will currently not be translated properly with V translations.
+Solution will be provided for this in the future.
+For V3 this is fully addressed by glossary feature.
+Glossary is automatically expanded (if no glossary is provided by user app creates it on the fly) with all parameters spotted in responses(e.g. for $ edd we create translation pair *$edd   $edd*).
+Thus parameters will be never crippled during translation but preserved untouched.

 ## Examples

 Translate sample-agent.zip from english to german language.
 Translate all (i.e. utterances, entities, responses).
 Uses credential file credentials.json.
 Use default translation mode, i.e. Google Translate API V3.